 When patients experience good care versus mediocre care, they are more likely to repeatedly choose to go where they were given good care, even if it costs more than the facility that provided mediocre, more affordable care.
 Those seeking medical attention are not willing to save a few dollars if it means sacrificing their wellbeing.

 Hospitals and medical care facilities can afford to staff nurses because staffing nurses equals higher patient satisfaction, which in turn equals more patients choosing your facility for their care.

 You can with nurse staffing factoring.
 If your medical facility or hospital works with a vendor management system to bring in nurses and manage payroll, you qualify for nurse staffing factoring.

 Get the capital needed to pay nurses on time, purchase new medical equipment and manage operations.
 If your business can’t afford more nurses due to waiting 30 or more days to get paid, start nurse staffing factoring today.
-Doing so allows your medical business hire the RNs needed to satisfy patients and draw a larger crowd to your life-saving care.
+Doing so allows your medical business to hire the RNs needed to satisfy patients and draw a larger crowd to your life-saving care.

-PRN Funding is the nursing staffing factoring expert.
+PRN Funding is the nurse staffing factoring expert.
 We’ll work with your company personally to ensure success through alternative funding.
 Call us to speak with one of our factoring experts, or if you prefer, fill out the form below to get a free online nursing staffing factoring quote.